BendingSpoons/katana-swift/README.md

 ### Attaching the UI to the Logic

-The `Renderer` is responsible for rendering the nodes tree and updating the tree when the `Store` changes.
+The `Renderer` is responsible for rendering the UI tree and updating it when the `Store` changes.

 You create a Renderer object starting from the top level NodeDescription and the store.